Estimated time: 15 min

 - Introduce some types of information in classification schemes commonly used in information security, then propose to keep up with impact levels developed.

-- Public/confidential/secret/internal/regulatory data classifications, among others, are often used, taking into account the damage that may be caused by their commitment.
+- Public/confidential/secret/internal/regulatory data classifications, among others, are often used, taking into account the damage that may be caused by their compromise.
 In terms of our methodology, the same levels of impact proposed in previous sections can fill this space and therefore are suggested for reasons of simplicity.

 - Unify in a single table cell the content of each row by the level of impact developed and empty this information in the section (2) as shown in the graph.